 Maki Roll (cucumber) ~20g net carbs Naruto roll (cucumber wrap) -17g (85%)

-Japanese cuisine has more naturally low-carb options than almost any other cuisine.
-Here are the eight that belong on your regular rotation — and exactly why they work for a keto or low-GI approach.
+Japanese cuisine has more naturally low-carb options than almost any other food tradition.
+These eight belong on your regular rotation — with the macros and context that explain exactly why each one works for keto and low-GI eating.

 Sashimi — raw sliced fish or seafood served without rice — is the cleanest keto Japanese food you can order.
 Salmon sashimi delivers roughly 20g of protein and 7g of fat per 100g serving, with 0g net carbs.
 The omega-3 fatty acids in fatty fish like salmon and tuna are associated with reduced inflammation and better cardiovascular health markers.
 Order tuna (maguro), salmon (sake), yellowtail (hamachi), or mackerel (saba) for the richest nutrient profile.
-Skip the ponzu sauce if it contains added sugar — ask for a tamari-based soy sauce instead.
+Pair it with seaweed salad for a complete meal — nori and wakame bring iron, calcium, and antioxidants with almost no carbs.
+Skip ponzu sauce if it contains added sugar — ask for tamari-based soy sauce instead.

 A small bowl of miso soup contains about 3–5g of net carbs — mostly from the miso paste itself, which is made from fermented soybeans.
 That fermentation process creates a probiotic-rich broth that supports gut health and may improve metabolic function.
 Standard miso soup includes tofu, wakame seaweed, and green onions — all keto-compatible.
 Watch for versions with added udon noodles, potato, or corn.
 Ask for a simple shiro (white) or akadashi (red) miso broth without noodles.

 Shirataki noodles are made from konjac flour, a glucomannan-rich fiber extracted from the konjac yam.
-They contain roughly 1–3 calories and 0g net carbs per 100g serving — making them the closest thing to a “free food” in the keto world.
-The fiber in konjac is viscous and forms a gel in the digestive tract, which slows gastric emptying and is associated with a more stable post-meal glucose response.
+They contain roughly 1–3 calories and 0g net carbs per 100g serving — making them the closest thing to a “free food” in keto.
+The fiber in konjac is viscous and forms a gel in the digestive tract, slowing gastric emptying and associated with a more stable post-meal glucose response.
 Use them as a base for Japanese soups, stir-fries, or cold salads.
-Rinse them thoroughly and briefly dry-toast them in a skillet before saucing to improve texture.
+Rinse them thoroughly and briefly dry-toast them in a skillet before saucing to improve texture — this removes the mild alkaline smell and gives them a more noodle-like chew.
+They also work beautifully in Chinese-inspired noodle dishes.

-Edamame — young soybeans served in the pod — deliver a satisfying, high-fiber, high-protein snack with about 4g net carbs per half-cup.
+Edamame — young soybeans served in their pods — deliver a satisfying, high-fiber, high-protein snack with about 4g net carbs per half cup.
 They’re one of the few plant-based foods that are a complete protein, containing all essential amino acids.
-The fiber and protein combination make edamame one of the most satiating keto Japanese food starters available.
+The fiber and protein combination makes edamame one of the most satiating keto-friendly Japanese starters available.
 A typical restaurant serving (155g) provides about 17g of protein alongside healthy fats.
+They also keep your hands busy while others are reaching for the fried appetizers.

 Yakitori is grilled chicken (or other proteins) on bamboo skewers — seasoned either with a tare glaze or simply with salt (shio).
 The shio yakitori option is fully keto with 0g net carbs.
 Tare-glazed skewers use a soy-mirin-sugar glaze that adds approximately 2–4g of net carbs per skewer — manageable in moderation.
 Choose thigh pieces (momo) over breast for more fat and flavor, or opt for tsukune (chicken meatball skewers) with a shio seasoning for a completely keto-compliant option.